GOALS

 Correspondence describing outcomes

-Correspondence between key personnel, regarding accessibility data and updates to administrators is used to provide a valuable window into the status of web accessibility outcomes at an institution.
+Correspondence between administrators and key personnel and stakeholders regarding accessibility data is used to provide a valuable window into the status of web accessibility outcomes at an institution.

 Benchmark C: Assessment Results Are Used To Improve Institutional Accessibility

 Data gathered from evaluations of both the process and the outcomes of web accessibility are of little value unless they are used to improve and inform what is to happen in the future.
-Ongoing oversight and review of data sources are used to make changes to procedures to ensure that the institution can create and maintain enterprise-wide web accessibility.
+Those tasked by the institution to improve web accessibility use ongoing oversight and review of data sources continually to revise procedures to ensure the institution can create and maintain institution-wide web accessibility.
 Moreover, these same data can be used for future changes in institutional policy.

 Evidence of this benchmark may include: